nikpydev/Tripster/README.md

 # Tripster-Frontend
+### This is a MERN Stack Web Application.
+A user can create an account, signin, book flights and hotels, and make payment using BrainTree's payment gateway.
+The app has an admin section where an admin can manage the flights and hotels using CRUD (Create, Read, Update, and Delete) operations.
+The user can view their purchase history along with the transaction and the order ID.
 ## Requirements
 ### You need to have the following things installed in your system before you can run this:-
 #### 1. NodeJS